Guangzhou Metro: Line 10

 The 17.2 km long initial section of Line 10 from Xilang to Yangji East opened on 29 June 2025.
 Line 10 connects Tianhe with Liwan via Haizhu.
 Due to logistical uncertainties in constructing the connection between Yangji East and Shipaiqiao (which requires track dismantling and reconfiguration), the section between Shipaiqiao and Tianhe Coach Terminal which currently runs as a branch of Line 3 will not be incorporated into the line yet.
 All stations on the line are underground.
-Line 10's color is bluish grey.